 Indoor Environmental Quality (IEQ)

 The following guidelines apply to indoor or enclosed areas when occupied by workers except when clearly impracticable, such as during some construction or renovation projects.
-These projects will be assessed by Risk Management Services on an individual basis.
+These projects will be assessed by Health, Safety and Environment Services on an individual basis.

 Individuals with immediate issues related to the functioning of building systems (i.e. too hot today, suspect ventilation has been turned off or broken down) should contact Facilities Management.
 In order to ensure that building ventilation systems can function optimally, every occupant is encouraged to keep windows closed at all times.
 It is recommended that laboratory doors kept closed as well.

-The form will initiate investigation by Risk Management Services.
+The form will initiate investigation by Health, Safety and Environment Services.

 Indoor Environmental Quality is everyone’s responsibility.
 For more information on how to take control of the air you breathe take a moment to read our Indoor Environmental Quality Brochure.